420 Kent Street

+420 Kent Street (also known as St John the Evangelist Church) is a heritage-listed former church in Sydney, New South Wales, Australia that was in use from 1868 until 1932.
+The building has been the home of a church school, a poor school, the Kursaal Theatre, the Matthew Talbot Hostel, the Genesian Theatre Company and most recently (as of 2026) the Divine Playhouse.

-Description and history
+History and description

-The Genesian Theatre Company operated from historic St John The Evangelist Church which through long association became known as the Genesian Theatre in Kent Street since January 1954.
-St John's Church dates from 1868.
-It has served as both a church and a poor school until 1932 when it became the Kursaal Theatre, housing the Sydney Repertory Company.
-In 1938 it became the first Matthew Talbot Hostel.
+420 Kent Street is a locally heritage-listed church that was built in 1868 in a simplified Victorian Free Gothic style.
+The land was acquired in 1856 by John McEncroe and was held in a trust for the Roman Catholic Church until February 1868 when the trustees decided to build a new church.
+The building was first used by the Roman Catholic Church, then as a church school between 1868 until 1883, then as a poor school from c.1905 until 1927, it was then used as the home of the Kursaal Theatre directed by Scott Alexander from 1932 to 1938, the building was then used by St Vincent de Paul Society as a refuge for destitute men, known as the Matthew Talbot Hostel until 1952.
+Following those uses, the building became home to the Genesian Theatre Company and in 2026, the Divine Playhouse.
+The building cost £900 to build and the architect was William Munro.

+Genesian Theatre Company

+The Genesian Theatre Company produces multiple main stage productions each year as well as running classes, workshops, and many other activities.
+The Genesian Theatre Company was named in honour of Saint Genesius, patron saint of actors.
+It was formed in 1944 by members of the Sydney Catholic Youth Organisation and was first based at Legion House, Castlereagh Street.

 Alumni of the company include John Bell, Bryan Brown, Baz Luhrmann, Coral Lansbury, Judi Farr, Nick Enright, Angela Punch Peter Carroll.

 Membership is open to any members of the community that are over the age of 18.
 Members are invited to participate in all aspects of theatre production, including acting, designing, back-stage work, directing and administration.

-The Genesian Theatre Company produces six main stage productions each year as well as running classes, workshops, and many other activities.

 In September 2017, the Catholic Church advised the Genesian Theatre Company that they had sold the building to a developer for over $6 million and that the company would be required to vacate by November 2018.
 The company later negotiated with the new owner of the building to remain at Kent Street until 2020.
 The company announced a further year at Kent Street in October 2019, with a likely move from the building to a new venue in 2021.
-The church is heritage listed.

-The company reopened at a hall at St Joseph's Church Rozelle in early 2025, following renovations.
+The theatre company reopened at a hall at St Joseph's Church in Rozelle in early 2025, following renovations.